IQTLabs/GitGeo/README.md

 - Where are maintainers associated with the most critical python packages?
 	- Who are the maintainers that are associated with multiple critical python packages?
 	- What about contribution-related weighting?
 - Where are the maintainers associated with the top GitHub packages by stars?
 Top data science packages?
+Quantum computing packages?
+Blockhcain packages?
 Etc?
+(RP)
 	- Then do sub-analysis that asks on what repos or types of repos developers of a given country are most active
 - What predicts the number of top python packages software developers by country?
 	- Total number of coders per country?